National Gallery of Canada: European, American, and Asian

-The European, American, and Asian collection area includes most of the museum's works by non-Canadian artists.
-The museum acquired its first European work in 1907, the painting Ignatius Sancho by Thomas Gainsborough.
-Conversely, the museum did not begin to develop its collection of American art until the 1970s.
+The European, American, and Asian collection area includes most of the Gallery's works by non-Canadian artists.
+The Gallery acquired its first European work in 1907: the painting Ignatius Sancho by Thomas Gainsborough.
+Conversely, the Gallery did not begin to develop its collection of American art until the 1970s.

-The museum's collection includes American and European works dating from the Renaissance through to the 20th century.
-In addition to Western art, the collection area also has 400 works from India, Nepal, and Tibet.
+The Gallery's collection includes American and European works dating from the Renaissance through the 20th century.
+In addition to Western art, the collection also has 400 works from India, Nepal, and Tibet.

-The museum's European collection has since expanded either through acquisitions or gifts.
-Such works include La Tour Eiffel by Marc Chagall, acquired by the museum in 1956 for $C16,000.
-In 2018, the museum planned to sell the piece to fund other acquisitions, but abandoned those plans after it was found to be unpopular with the public.
+The Gallery's European collection has since expanded either through acquisitions or gifts.
+Such works include La Tour Eiffel by Marc Chagall, acquired by the Gallery in 1956 for $C16,000.
+In 2018, the Gallery planned to sell the work to fund other acquisitions, but abandoned those plans after the decision was found to be unpopular with the public.
 In 2005, the Gallery acquired a painting by Italian Renaissance painter Francesco Salviati for $4.5 million.
-In 2018, the museum acquired The Partie Carée by James Tissot from the collection of David R. Graham, putting it on display in December 2018.
+In 2018, the Gallery acquired The Partie Carée by James Tissot from the collection of David R. Graham, putting it on display in December 2018.
 It is the third work by Tissot to be acquired by the museum since 1921.
 Other works from the collection include The Death of General Wolfe by Anglo-American artist Benjamin West.
 Other artists featured in the museum's European collection includes Alejo Fernández, Vilhelm Hammershøi, Gustav Klimt, Élisabeth Vigée Le Brun, Henri Matisse, Charles Meynier, Claude Monet, Rembrandt, and Vincent van Gogh.

 Library and archives

-The library and archives of the National Gallery of Canada holds an extensive collection of art literature on Canadian art.
-The library and archives was established alongside the museum in 1880, and contains documents on western art from the Late Middle Ages to the present.
+The library and archives of the National Gallery of Canada hold an extensive collection of literature on Canadian art.
+The library and archives was established alongside the Gallery in 1880, and contains documents on western art from the Late Middle Ages to the present day.
 The collection includes 275,000 books, exhibition catalogues, and periodicals; 76,000 documentation files; and 95,000 microforms.
-The archives serves as the institutional archive for the museum.
+The archives serves as the institutional archive for the Gallery.

 The library and archives' special collections includes over 50,000 auction catalogues, in addition to 182,000 slides and 360,000 research photographs.
 The Library and Archives' Exceptional Materials and Notable Subject Collections contains a number of rare imprints, books, and bookplates on Canadian artists, as well as items relating to historians of Canadian art.